 To meet the eligibility for tuition exemption as indicated in the Texas Education Code, section 54.205, the student must

 If a DBS consumer is legally or totally blind but is not eligible for tuition exemption because he or she does not meet the state-supported school's residency requirements, DBS may pay for tuition and fees not to exceed the resident tuition rate for Texas residents.

-Exhibit A is the format to use when preparing a Certification of Blindness.
+6.12 Exhibit A, Certificate of Blindness is the format to use when preparing a certification of blindness.
 It is recommended that it be printed on division letterhead and distributed as follows:

 A transition or other VR counselor transfers the case folder to a college VR counselor when both counselors agree to the transfer.